Rush Limbaugh, having more fun than a human being should be all I have because I am doing what I was born to do.

 We just haven't answered them and put one up.

-But I'm just telling you, they're only well, I won't give you the number here, because we have Buku lines, as you can imagine, being the most listened to show in history.
+But I'm just telling you, they're only well, I won't give you the number here because we have buku lines, as you can imagine, being the most listened to show in history.

-But there are opportunities on it.
+But there are opportunities.

-Some of you probably don't even try to call because you think there's no way you're gonna get through, and that's why I'm telling you, there looks like there's opportunity now.
+I mean, some of you probably don't even try to call occasionally because there's no way you're going to get through.

-800-282-2882 and the email address, L Rushbo at EIB net.com.
+800-282-2882 and the email address El Rushbo at EIBnet.com.

 Everybody remembers Dan Quayle.

-That's why everybody does what they do for the future for the kids.
+That's why everybody does what they do for the future, for the kids.

-Responsible people want to leave a country, culture, society in at least same shape they found it in.
+Responsible people want to leave a country, culture, society in at least the same shape they found it in.

 Most want to improve it.

-Most want to leave a better life.
+Most want to leave a better life, leave a better life for their kids.

-Vice President Quayle participated in a spelling bee.
+Vice President Quayle participated in a spelling bee, and the word was potato.

 And the word, the spelling that he was given had an E on the end of it.

-It's P-O-T-A-U-T-O-2 E. No, it's not it.
+No, it's not Andy.

 And Quayle, right here it is.